-Please see the video and diargram below for our guide on assembling your Buschbeck Masonry Barbecue
+Please see the video and diagram below for our guide on assembling your Buschbeck Masonry Barbecue

 BEFORE SETTING UP YOUR GARDEN BARBECUE FIREPLACE, MAKE SURE THAT THE BASE OF CONCRETE, TERRACE TILES OR CONCRETE PAVING IS LEVEL AND FIRM.
 THE BASE SHOULD BE AT LEAST 10 CM THICK.
 MAKE SURE THE BARBECUE IS PLACED AT A SUFFICIENT DISTANCE FROM FLAMMABLE OR COMBUSTIBLE OBJECTS.

-!
-Heat up your garden barbecue fireplace carefully (small flames) so that no cracks appear at high temperatures.
+Heat your garden barbecue fireplace carefully (small flames) so that no cracks appear at high temperatures.
 This is particularly important during damp weather (wet concrete).

 The surface of the garden barbecue fireplace can be cleaned of algae, for example, with a high-pressure cleaner.

 Copper is a natural material and can, of course, tarnish under the influence of the weather.
 We recommend customary polishing pastes for cleaning.

 Please use normal charcoal or similar combustible materials to heat your garden barbecue fireplace (max.
 5 kg charcoal or firewood) along with the intended solid firelighters.
 Large cracks may appear if the maximum amount of fuel is ignored.

 The granite cornice plate should be stuck in place well with the enclosed adhesive.
 Since granite is a natural product, hairline cracks may appear when it is heated; these will not affect the function of the barbecue fireplace.
 Hairline cracks in the granite cornice pate are not product defects.